 The service protection description in the Service Announcement implies the protection requirement of the traffic transmission in case the security protection is provided in service layer.
 It may include indications for which security procedures are supported by the network: control-plane procedure or user-plane procedure.
 If the support for user-plane procedure is indicated then the description should include also an indication of whether GBA or/and AKMA is supported.

 NOTE: If the security protection in service layer is not required, the service protection description is not present in the Service Announcement.
-If the UE does not support the network selected MBS security procedure at the service layer, then the UE may obtain the service via individual delivery method.